As virus spikes, Europe runs low on ICU beds, hospital staff

 In this Thursday, Oct.
 22, 2020 filer, health care workers transport a COVID-19 patient from an intensive care unit (ICU) at hospital in Kyjov to a hospital in Brno, Czech Republic.
 (AP Photo/Petr David Josek, File)

-PARIS -- In Italy lines of ambulances park outside hospitals awaiting beds, and in France the government coronavirus tracking app prominently displays the intensive care capacity taken up by COVID-19 patients: 92.5 per cent and rising.
+PARIS -- In Italy lines of ambulances park outside hospitals awaiting beds, and in France the government coronavirus tracking app prominently displays the intensive care capacity taken up by COVID-19 patients: 92.5% and rising.
 In the ICU in Barcelona, there is no end in sight for the doctors and nurses who endured this once already.

 In country after country, the intensive care burden of COVID-19 patients is nearing and sometimes surpassing levels seen at last spring's peak.
 Health officials, many advocating a return to stricter lockdowns, warn that adding beds will do no good because there aren't enough doctors and nurses trained to staff them.